Skip to main content

 The way we talk to ourselves (or our inner voice) combines conscious thoughts with unconscious beliefs, which creates mind chatter that we experience throughout the day.

 Often, we can find ourselves steering our thoughts towards negative talk.
-By introducing positive self-talk and affirmations – or positive statements to help overcome negative thoughts – we can reframe situations in way that helps motivate us and feel happier.
+By introducing positive self-talk and affirmations – or positive statements to help overcome negative thoughts – we can reframe situations in a way that helps motivate us and feel happier.

 It’s also true that people who exercise regularly also struggle with their mental health, and no one is immune to it.